izmystic/cs2-config/README.md

 # V6 - 2025.05.06
-Put ALL of the .cfg files in the cfg folder for this autoexec to work (skip the "cs2" folder, it has the old version of the configs in it which no longer work as intended)
+Put ALL of the .cfg files in the cfg folder for this autoexec to work

+(skip the "cs2" folder, it has the old version of the configs in it which no longer work as intended)

-all these files are required for the de-subtick method to work
+all of these files are required for the de-subtick method to work

 radial txt file is just an addon that you can skip if you don't care about it ig

-this repository will be update when I feel like the changes are major enough, otherwise I will only upload small updates to my friends
+this repository will be updated when I feel like the changes are major enough, otherwise I will only upload small updates to my friends

  ⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⢀⣀⣀⣀⣀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀
  ⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⢀⣴⡿⣟⣟⣟⢿⢿⣶⡀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀